-Chapter 8: Translating ABAP Code
+Translating ABAP Code

 Translating ABAP code is similar to translating other operating language code.
 However, it requires additional steps to extract the code from the SAP database and prepare it for scanning.
 See "Importing the Transport Request" on the next page for more information.
-This chapter assumes you have Fortify Static Code Analyzer installed and have a basic understanding of Fortify Static Code Analyzer, SAP, and ABAP.
+This section assumes you have a basic understanding of SAP and ABAP.